Naming conventions of the International Phonetic Alphabet: Rotated letters

-A couple letters are inverted (flipped on a horizontal axis): /ʁ/ inverted small capital R and the obsolete /ʖ/ inverted glottal stop. (/ʍ/ could also be called an inverted w, but turned w is more common.)
+A couple letters are inverted (flipped on a horizontal axis): ' inverted small capital R and the obsolete ' inverted glottal stop. (' could also be called an inverted w, but turned w is more common.)

 Letters with extra lines, curls and serifs

-When a horizontal stroke is added, it is called a crossbar, as in /ħ/ barred h, /ɵ/ barred o, /ʢ/ reversed barred glottal stop or barred ayin, and /ɟ/ barred dotless j or barred gelded j (apparently never 'turned f').
+When a horizontal stroke is added, it is called a crossbar, as in ' barred h, ' barred o, ' reversed barred glottal stop or barred ayin, and ' barred dotless j or barred gelded j (apparently never 'turned f').

-One letter instead has a slash through it: /ø/ slashed o.
+One letter instead has a slash through it: ' slashed o.

-The implosives have hook tops: /ɓ/ hook-top b, /ɗ/ hook-top d, etc., as does /ɦ/ hook-top h.
+The implosives have hook tops: ' hook-top b, ' hook-top d, etc., as does ' hook-top h.

 Such an extension at the bottom of a letter is called a tail.
-It may be specified as left or right depending on which direction it turns, as in /ɳ/ right-tail n, /ɻ/ right-tail turned r, /ɲ/ left-tail n, /ʐ/ tail z (or just retroflex z), etc. Note that /ŋ/ is called eng or engma, /ɱ/ meng, and /ꜧ/ heng.
+It may be specified as left or right depending on which direction it turns, as in ' right-tail n, ' right-tail turned r, ' left-tail n, ' tail z (or just retroflex z), etc. Note that ' is called eng or engma, ' meng, and /ꜧ/ heng.

-When the tail loops over itself, it's called curly: /ʝ/ curly-tail j, /ɕ/ curly-tail c.
+When the tail loops over itself, it's called curly: ' curly-tail j, ' curly-tail c.

-There are also a few unique modifications: /ɬ/ belted l, /ɞ/ closed reversed epsilon (there was once also a /ɷ/ closed omega), /ɰ/ right-leg turned m, /ɺ/ turned long-leg r (there was once also a long-leg r), /ǁ/ double pipe, and the obsolete /ʗ/ stretched c.
+There are also a few unique modifications: ' belted l, ' closed reversed epsilon (there was once also a /ɷ/ closed omega), ' right-leg turned m, ' turned long-leg r (there was once also a long-leg r), ' double pipe, and the obsolete ' stretched c.

-Several non-English letters have traditional names: /ç/ c cedilla, /ð/ eth (also spelled edh), /ŋ/ engma or eng, /ə/ schwa (also spelled shwa), /ǃ/ exclamation mark, /ǀ/ pipe.
+Several non-English letters have traditional names: ' c cedilla, ' eth (also spelled edh), ' engma or eng, /ə/ schwa (also spelled shwa), ' exclamation mark, /ǀ/ pipe.

-Other symbols are unique to the IPA, and have developed their own quirky names: /ɾ/ fish-hook r, /ɤ/ ram's horns, /ʘ/ bull's eye, /ʃ/ esh (apparently never 'stretched s'), /ʒ/ ezh (sometimes confused with yogh), /ɧ/ hook-top heng.
+Other symbols are unique to the IPA, and have developed their own quirky names: ' fish-hook r, ' ram's horns, ' bull's eye, ' esh (apparently never 'stretched s'), ' ezh (sometimes confused with yogh), ' hook-top heng.

 The /ʔ/ is usually called by the sound it represents, glottal stop.
 This is not normally a problem, because this symbol is seldom used to represent anything else.
 However, to specify the symbol itself, it is sometimes unofficially called a gelded question mark.
 This latter name is derived from its original form as a dotless question mark in a fashion reminiscent of gelding.